aaron-dm-mcdonald/gcs-basic-api/README.md

 **Step 3:**

-Edit code to include a preexisting bucket in main.py.
+Edit code to include a preexisting bucket in main.py on line 11.

 **Step 4:**

 Deploy it using the following:

-### local build:
+### 1) local build (not reccomended):

 gcloud auth configure-docker